 The circumstances in which we may transfer this contract to someone else.
-For the purposes of constitutional changes to the School (including changes to the legal entity that owns and runs the School) or amalgamation of the School with another we may transfer the undertaking of the School to another person or organisation.
-We will notify you if we plan to do this and we will ensure that the transfer will not affect your rights under this contract.
-We may transfer our rights and obligations under this contract in connection with any such transfer and/or amalgamation.
+We may transfer our rights and obligations under this contract to another person or organisation.
+We will always tell you in writing if this happens and we will ensure that the transfer will not affect your rights under this contract.

 14. Ending this Contract

-(a) Our rights to end the contract.
-The School may end this contract at any time by notice in writing to you, without any obligation to return any deposit or fees paid to you, if:
+14.1 Our rights to end the contract.
+In addition to where this contract is terminated automatically as a result of an exclusion or required removal under Clause 7, the School may end this contract at any time by notice in writing to you, without any obligation to return any deposit or fees paid to you, if:

-(v) you otherwise do not comply with (ie, you breach) your obligations under this contract such that we have a legal right to end the contract because of something you have done wrong or, in the Headmistress’s reasonable discretion, the School is not able to provide, or is compromised in providing, the educational services it needs to in satisfaction of its obligations under this contract.
+14.1.6 you otherwise do not comply with (i.e., you breach) your obligations under this contract such that we have a legal right to end the contract because of something you have done wrong or, in the Headmistress’s reasonable discretion, the School is not able to provide, or is compromised in providing, the educational services it needs to in satisfaction of its obligations under this contract.

-(c) When this contract will end if not terminated early.
-For the avoidance of doubt and without us having to provide you with notice, this contract shall end on the settlement of the School's final invoice or the end of your child's schooling (at the end of the Sixth Form (Year 13), whichever is later.
+14.3 When this contract will end if not terminated early.
+For the avoidance of doubt and without us having to provide you with notice, this contract shall end at the end of your child's schooling at the end of year 13 (VI2).

-- Ending the contract will not affect any accrued rights.
-Once this contract ends, it will not affect any legal rights or obligations that either you or we have that may already have arisen.
-After this contract ends, you and we will keep any rights we have under general law.
+14.4 Ending the contract will not affect any accrued rights.
+Once this contract ends, it will not affect any legal rights or obligations that either you or we have that may already have arisen, for example your obligation to pay any outstanding invoices, fees, or supplemental charges.
+After this contract ends, you and the School will keep any rights each has under, or as a matter of, general law.

 15. Events outside of our, or your, control

-(a) What we mean by an "event outside of our/your control".
-We mean any event beyond either your or our reasonable control including, by way of example and for the avoidance of doubt, acts of God, war, riot, civil commotion, compliance with any law or governmental order, rule, regulation or direction (including that of a local authority), accident, fire, flood, storm, pandemic or epidemic of any disease, terrorist attack, chemical or biological contamination.
-In the remainder of this Clause 15 we shall refer to these as an "event".
+15.1 What we mean by an "event outside of our/your control".
+We mean any event beyond either your or our reasonable control including, by way of example, acts of God, war, riot, civil commotion, compliance with any law or governmental order, rule, regulation, guidance or direction (including that of a local authority), accident, fire, flood, storm, pandemic or epidemic of any disease, terrorist attack, chemical or biological contamination.
+In the remainder of this Clause 15 we shall refer to such events outside of our/your control as an "event".

-(ii) in circumstances where, following the efforts made and steps taken under (i) above, your child is not able to participate and benefit from any level of provision of education by the School then you shall not be responsible for failing to perform your obligations (including the obligation to pay fees, pro-rated accordingly) during the continuance of the event; and
+15.4.2 in circumstances where, following the efforts made and steps taken under subclause 15.4.1 above, your child is not able to participate and benefit from any level of provision of education by the School (whether at School or remotely) then you shall not be responsible for failing to perform your obligations (including the obligation to pay fees, pro-rated accordingly) during the continuance of the event; and

 16. Communications between you and the School

-(i) sent by email to the School using this email address: SAP@benenden.school;
+16.3.1 sent by email to the School using this address: firstname.lastname@example.org;

-In light of the importance under this contract of serving certain notices on or before a particular deadline (and the consequences that follow if you do not do so) we recommend that if you provide notice under any of Clauses 3, 4(c)(iii), 4(g), 5(a), 5(b) or 5(d) of these terms and conditions you telephone the School to confirm receipt if you have not received an acknowledgement from us within 48 hours (during term-time) and 72 hours (during a school holiday period) after sending the notice.
+In light of the importance under this contract of serving certain notices on or before a particular deadline (and the consequences that follow if you do not do so) we recommend that if you provide notice under any of Clauses 3, 4.6, 4.14, 5.1, 5.2 or 5.4 of these terms and conditions (which are the provisions dealing with withdrawing your child from the School or otherwise changing their place) you telephone the School to confirm receipt if you have not received an acknowledgement from us within 48 hours (during term-time) and 72 hours (during a school holiday period) after sending the notice.

 17. The Law that applies to this contract and where legal proceedings may be brought

-(b) Rights in relation to the enforcement of this contract.
+17.2 Rights in relation to the enforcement of this contract.
 If we choose not to enforce any part of this contract, or delay enforcing it, this will not affect our right to enforce the same part later (or on a separate occasion) or the rest of this contract.
-And, if we cannot enforce any part of this contract, this will not affect our right to enforce the rest of this contract.
+If we cannot enforce any part of this contract, this will not affect our right to enforce the rest of this contract.

 18. Changes to these Terms and Conditions